 Much like skis, the majority of snowboards have a wood core and sometimes even topsheets and more.
 What name could be more perfect for Arbor Day than Arbor Collective, a California company that designs Snowboards (and skateboards) using environmentally sound practices since 1995.
 Yet with boards like their all-mountain rockered Roundhouse RX, environmental savvy does not mean skimping on performance.

-Wenger use sustainable Swiss-made walnut in their EvoWood series of knives.
-The wood is truly rescued in that it would otherwise be waste material, but is instead used for handles.
+Wenger uses sustainable Swiss-made walnut in its EvoWood series of knives.
+The wood is truly rescued in that it would otherwise be waste material but is instead used for handles.
 This full line of utility knives ranges from $55 to $159.